Disclosing your Disability - What this Means?

 Please always refer to the Code of Practice.

 Frequently asked questions

 Any documentation or information presented in disclosing a disability is seen and held by the Disability Service, and specific medical or other documentation will not be disclosed to any third party.

 If there is a change to the terms and conditions of your employment, through the needs assessment process described below, a copy of the reasonable accommodation report will be placed on your file in the Staff Office.

 Case Study 1

-A staff member has a mental health condition, and has had the condition for several years.
-It means that there are times when she experiences a flare up of her condition, at which time she needs to manage her workload more carefully, and make sure that she takes exercise.
-This has not had any impact on her work to date, but she wonders whether she should disclose.
+A staff member has a mental health condition and has had the condition for several years.
+It means that there are times when she experiences a flare-up of her condition, at which time she needs to manage her workload more carefully and make sure that she takes exercise.
+This has not had any impact on her work to date, but she wonders whether she should disclose it.

-The staff member arranges a confidential meeting with the Disability Service, where the options are discussed.
+The staff member arranges a confidential meeting with the Disability Service, to discuss the options.
 If she does disclose, she could inform her manager of any issues, with a view to finding some accommodations should she experience difficulties in work.
 She had not disclosed to date because she was afraid of negative attitudes

 The Disability Officer outlined the content of the Code of Practice, and explained that staff have had training in the code, thus the staff member can be confident that any disclosure would be met with a positive response.
 They discussed the pros and cons of disclosing.